duncanbradley/axis-extension/draft.md

 # Related Work

+There is a wealth of research demonstrating that the same number, presented differently, elicits different reactions from readers.
+First, these studies highlight how numbers are rarely presented alone, with units, denominators, and percentage symbols providing crucial context.
+However, interpretations of the same value can be massively swayed by presentation format.
+Human reasoning is susceptible to seemingly minor influences.
+Even the same information, with relatively different levels of emphasis, can affect interpretations (e.g Sevilla et al.).
+Classic is the Asian disease problem - different interpretation of same information (gain/loss framing)

 Stone et al - Further, displaying part-to-whole data meant that the axis limit was extended to a meaningful value, rather than an arbitrary value.
 Although it’s not necessarily arbitrary, since it’s related to the maximum value in the data.
 My differences: magnitude rather than difference (risk reduction).
 Icon arrays not bar charts.
 One scenario per experiment.
 Not really thinking about axis extension, which is subtler.

 Hu et al. pie charts - do they look at magnitude or differences?